Monday, 31 January 2022

 Swami Vivekananda said:~ "The Vedas teach that the Soul is divine, only held in the bondage of matter; perfection will be reached when this bond will burst, and the word they use for it is, therefore, Mukthi - freedom, freedom from the bonds of imperfection, freedom from death and misery."

 The truth is very simple, but it is very difficult to grasp because of ignorance.
-You have to only realize the world in which you exist is created out of single clay.
+You have to realize the world in which you exist is created out of a single clay.
 And that single clay is the Soul, which is present in the form of consciousness.

 Thus, you and your body and the world in which you exist are nothing but consciousness because they are merely an illusion created out of consciousness.
 A perfect understanding of ‘what is what’ is needed.

 The path of wisdom is the Soulcentric path.
-Thus, egocentric intellectualism is nothing to do with the truth which is beyond form, time, and space.
+Thus, egocentric intellectualism is nothing to do with the truth, which is beyond form, time, and space.
 All accumulated dross leads to hallucination.

 Katha Upanishad says:~ Fools dwelling in darkness, but thinking themselves wise and erudite, go round and round, by various tortuous paths, like the blind led by the blind.
 (Ch II-5 P-14) Jesus said: ~ “Do not throw your pearls before pigs, lest they trample them underfoot and turn to attack you.
 (Matthew -7:6)

 ~ Jesus meant Self-knowledge or Knowledge of the Spirit should not be shared with unqualified people.
 The ultimate truth has to be realized first, and then only it is possible to know what the scriptures are saying.
-A Gnani does not require any scriptures. : ~ Santthosh Kumaar
+A Gnani does not require any scriptures. : : ~ Santthosh Kumaar

 Sage Sankara's Advaitic wisdom is pure spirituality or Adyathma.+

 Adyatma is the knowledge of the truth hidden by the illusory form, time, and space.
-Bifurcate religion, yoga, and theoretical philosophy and base the truth on the Athma it is Adyathma.
+Bifurcate religion, yoga, and theoretical philosophy, and base the truth on the Athma, it is Adyathma.

-Adyatma is based on the ultimate truth which is based on the Atman or Spirit, which is the Self.
+Adyatma is based on the ultimate truth, which is based on the Atman or Spirit, which is the Self.
 Sage Sankara's Advaitic wisdom is pure spirituality or Adyathma.

-According to Advaita Vedanta, the Veda addresses itself to two kinds of audiences – 1, “The ordinary ones who desire the transitory heaven and other pleasures obtained as a result of ritual sacrifices”.
-2, “The advanced seekers who seek to know the ultimate truth or Brahman pr God in truth.”
+According to Advaita Vedanta, the Veda addresses itself to two kinds of audiences: 1, “The ordinary ones who desire the transitory heaven and other pleasures obtained as a result of ritual sacrifices”.
+2, “The advanced seekers who seek to know the ultimate truth or Brahman, pr God in truth.”

 Thus, the Purva mimam. sa, with its emphasis on the karma kanda of the Vedas, is meant for the first audience, to help lead its followers along the way.
 However, the Vedanta, with its emphasis on the jnana kanda, is meant for those who wish to go beyond form, time, and space.